promanenko/gigaspaces-sbp-jekyll/schema-evolution.markdown

 # Evolving Space Schema using Placeholder Fields

 The space model can be evolved using a few extra fields as part of the space class, which are used in future versions of the application.
-When using POJOs/PONOs/POCOs, these fields include getter/setter fields that include relevant façade methods once the actual business logic requests these.
+When using POJOs/PONOs/POCOs, these fields include getter/setter fields that include relevant facade methods once the actual business logic requests these.
 When dealing with Entry space classes, you can change the fields getter/setter methods.
 This is because these methods are not used when getting the class metadata (when the class is introduced to the space).

 {% exclamation %} In most cases, the placeholder fields technique is the simplest one to use.
 It allows you to index future fields and its impact on the deployment is minimal.